 This is definitely a mistake I made as a new yoga teacher – the need to fill up every nook and cranny with words so I didn’t have to hear a pin drop in the studio.
 And for good reason: Silence is scary.

-But there are times, such as in the aforementioned pigeon pose, when students need to hear silence in order to practice control of the breath and the mind without latching on to instruction.
+But there are times, such as in the aforementioned pigeon pose, when students need silence in order to practice control of the breath and mind without latching on to instruction.
 When your student is at work, up against a deadline and her boss just put her down, you won’t be there to tell her to breathe.
 Silence teaches others how to fish, instead of handing them the fish for a quick fix.

 4. Project your voice.

 Seems like a no brainer, but there’s nothing worse than a student in the back row of a large yoga room who has to strain to hear you because you’re not loud enough.
 You can tell who they are because they’re craning their necks, looking to see what their neighbor is doing next.

 Even when teaching meditation, as I often do, find the happy medium.
 Ensure that your softened tone is still audible by sitting among the group or encouraging students to gather closer together.